|

 • Bake the cake for about 30 to 35 minutes, or until a toothpick inserted into the center comes out clean.

-• Transfer the cake to a rack to cool.
+• Transfer the cake to a rack to cool in the pan.

 For the Frosting:

-• With an electric mixer, beat in the nondairy milk or half-and-half, 4 tablespoons of cocoa powder, 1 teaspoon of vanilla, the almond extract, and a dash of salt.
-Beat in enough powdered sugar to make a spreadable frosting.
+• With an electric mixer, beat in the nondairy milk, 4 tablespoons of cocoa powder, 1 teaspoon of vanilla, the almond extract, and a dash of salt.
+Beat in enough confectioners' sugar to make a soft, spreadable frosting.

 • Spread the frosting over the cooled cake.